 (1) Therapeutic Penal Populism: Policing Poverty in the Progressive City

-Despite the growing wave of criminal justice reform and the resurgence of progressive politics in several major US cities, punitive policies against the poor such as anti-homeless laws and quality-of-life policing initiatives persist or even expand.
-How can we explain this persistent punitiviseness in the progressive city?
+Despite the growing wave of criminal justice reform and the resurgence of progressive politics in several major US cities, punitive policies against the poor such as anti-homeless laws and quality-of-life policing initiatives persist and expand.
+How can we explain this persistent punitiveness in the progressive city?
 This article explains how discourses and practices of welfare and medical provision for the extremely poor are used by politicians and policymakers to legitimate and enact increased policing of the city’s unhoused.
 In contrast to the portrayal of a “punitive turn” marked by the downgrading of the welfare state and upgrading of the penal state, the first part of the paper draws on archival records (1983 – 2008) to document how new anti-homeless laws and policing initiatives in San Francisco have been paired with the expansion of homeless services.
 The second part of the paper analyzes the city’s recent passage of an anti-camping ban as a ballot measure.
 Drawing on observations of policy-makers and stakeholders conducted while working in the Mayor’s office of homelessness when the measure sparked battles between city supervisors, as an organizer with the city’s homeless advocacy group fighting the measure, and observations at homeowner, business, and community associations meetings, I show how discourses of housing, shelter, and medical treatment were mobilized to support the ban.
-Building on Durkheim’s conception of punishment as an emotive and communicative device and the criminological theory of “penal populism” that describes how the electoral advantage of policy takes precedence over its penal effectiveness feeding off of emotional responses of the electorate being “tough on crime,” this article develops the concept of therapeutic penal populism to argue that punitive policies against the poor continue to be driven by a symbolic politics for electoral advantage, but increasingly require the rhetorical and policy accoutrements of therapy to make them palatable to the citizenry.
-Unfortunately, as the subsequent articles reveal, the welfare, medical, and social provisions with which these penal policies are paired are wholly inadequate so that the result is increased criminalization, punishment, and deprivation of the unhoused.
+Building on Durkheim’s conception of punishment as an emotive and communicative device and the criminological theory of “penal populism” that describes how electoral advantage of policy takes precedence over penal effectiveness, feeding off of “tough on crime” emotional reactions, this article develops the concept of therapeutic penal populism.
+I argue that punitive policies against the poor continue to be driven by a symbolic politics for electoral advantage, but increasingly require the rhetorical and policy accoutrements of therapy to make them palatable to a liberal citizenry.
+Unfortunately, as the subsequent articles reveal, the welfare, medical, and social provisions with which these penal policies are paired are wholly inadequate and result in increased criminalization, punishment, and deprivation of the unhoused.

 (2) Complaint-Oriented Policing: Regulating Homelessness in Public Space.
-Forthcoming in American Sociological Review.
+American Sociological Review.
+2019.

 Once anti-homeless measures are passed, how are they mobilized and enforced?
 While scholars have documented zero-tolerance policing and emerging tactics of therapeutic policing in these efforts, little attention has been paid to 911 calls and forms of third-party policing deployed to govern public space and the poor.
-Drawing on an analysis of 3.9 million 911 and 311 call records and participant observation alongside police officers, social workers, and homeless men and women residing on the streets of San Francisco, this paper elaborates a model of complaint-oriented policing to explain additional causes and consequences of policing visible poverty.
-Situating the police within a broader bureaucratic field of poverty governance, the paper demonstrates how policing aimed at the poor can be initiated by callers, organizations, and government agencies and tracks how police officers manage these complaints in collaboration and conflict with agencies of health, welfare, and sanitation.
-Expanding the conception of the criminalization of poverty, typically centered on incarceration or arrest by police, the study reveals previously unforeseen consequences of infra-punitive forms of police action that destabilize the unhoused and further entrenches marginality.
+Drawing on an analysis of 3.9 million 911 and 311call records and participant observation alongside police officers, social workers, and homeless men and women residing on the streets of San Francisco, this paper elaborates a model of complaint-oriented policing to explain additional causes and consequences of policing visible poverty.
+By situating the police within a broader bureaucratic field of poverty governance, the paper demonstrates how policing aimed at the poor can be initiated by callers, organizations, and government agencies.
+Extending Bourdieu’s theory of the bureaucratic field to cover the agencies of the state tasked with managing the destitute and applying the theories precepts to ethnographic analysis it tracks how police officers manage these complaints in collaboration and conflict with agencies of health, welfare, and sanitation.
+Expanding the conception of the criminalization of poverty, typically centered on incarceration or arrest by police, the study reveals previously unforeseen consequences of move-along orders, citations, and their threats that dispossess the poor of property, create barriers to services and jobs, and increase vulnerability to violence and crime.
+It captures an infra-punitive forms of police action that destabilize the unhoused and further entrenches marginality.

 (3) Public Spaces of Punishment, Private Spaces of Care: Shelters as Tools of Criminalization